Gregg Campbell: Career Transparency

 By James Florence, Diamond Certified Resource Reporter

-Q: What’s your favorite sports team?
+Q: What’s your favorite local restaurant?

-Q: What’s your favorite style of music?
+Q: What’s your favorite TV show?

-Q: What’s your favorite snack?
+Q: What’s your favorite band?